aleshaleksey/fansys23/02-base-rules.md

 Entities with sight may then make an ["observe"](05-skills.md#observe) roll to gain additional visual information.

 If light levels are low, eg. on a starlit/moonlit night, in a candle-lit hideout, these rolls are made at disadvantage, likewise, all targets of ranged "targeted attacks" and melee attacks beyond the entity's normal reach are considered to be "heavily obscured".
-In addition ["Prospect"](05-skills.md#investigateprospect), ["Navigate"](05-skills.md#navigate) and ["Track"](05-skills.md#track) rolls are made at disadvantage in low light conditions or darkness unless the entity making them is adapted to rely on other sense or has a special sense which is applicable in that situation.
+In addition ["Prospect"](05-skills.md#investigateprospect), ["Navigate"](05-skills.md#navigate) and ["Track"](05-skills.md#track) rolls are made at disadvantage in low light conditions or darkness unless the entity making them is adapted to rely on other senses or has a special sense which is applicable in that situation.
 All of the drawbacks of low light levels (but not complete darkness) are negated by "low light vision".
 Furthermore a character with low-light vision treats the area within twice the "dim light" radius of a light source as if it were dim light (if it is not otherwise illuminated).
 Thus if the "dim light" radius of a torch ends within 40ft, a character with "low-light vision" would see within 40ft of the torch as if it were in bright light, and between 40-80ft as if it were in dim light.

 In total or near total darkness, eg in an unlit cave or catacomb, or on a moonless, cloudy night (barring torchlight), an entity with ordinary sight or even "low light vision" is ["blind"](10-conditions-types.md#conditions-in-detail).
 Similarly an "invisible" entity cannot be detected by ordinary sight, but the tracks it leaves might be visually detectable with a ["track"](05-skills.md#track) roll, following the normal rules for the skill.